Devonport City FC: 1980s

-1987– The Club hosts the National Under 14 Carnival from 26 September to 4 October.
-Many visitors comment that this was one of the best carnivals they had ever taken part in.
-It was an exceptional and memorable event.
-Socceroos goalkeeper, Mark Schwarzer played for NSW in the tournament.

 1987– 13 October at 1:30 am FIRE DESTROYS CLUBROOMS.
 Sadly, eight days after the carnival ended, the Devonport City Soccer clubrooms were burnt to the ground.
 Total Damage in excess of $350,000.

 1987– 17 October.
 The Club meets the Council's Executive to apply for a Tasmanian Government Grant.
 A$220,000 grant was approved and along with $275,000 insurance on the destroyed clubrooms plans were drawn up for a new clubroom with a total cost of $475,000.
 Work started on 4 March 1988 and were completed on 30 August.
 The club was officially opened by the Hon.
 Tony Rundle, MHA on 10 September.
 The club rooms and contents were valued at $650,000.

 1989– George Best, rated as one of the world's best soccer players visits Devonport.
 About 1000 soccer fans from throughout Tasmania converged on Valley Road to see George Best in action.
 George Best, former Manchester United and Northern Island player came out for Devonport City against a strong Tasmanian side.
 The match ended in a 2–2 draw.